Jaw-Dropping Lake Cushman Elopement and Guide

 This elopement took place at Skokomish Park, which is one of the most popular ceremony areas around Lake Cushman.
 Skokomish Park is open seasonally, typically from late spring through late fall, and offers a wide, open shoreline with room for guests and easy access to the lake.
 Outside of this time, I often recommend other ceremony spots around the lake.
 There are several scenic pull-offs that work great for elopements, though many require a short scramble down to the shoreline.
 However, there is one I love that requires no hiking whatsoever and has one of the best views of the lake!
 That trade-off usually means far fewer people.

 One of the reasons I love photographing elopements at Lake Cushman is how versatile the area is.
 You can have a lakeside ceremony, then spend the rest of the day exploring waterfalls, forest trails, or nearby mountain views without driving hours across the park.
-Itโ€™s especially ideal for couples who want something quieter than the west side of Olympic but still want the incredible scenery the park is known for.
+Itโ€™s especially ideal for couples who want something quieter than the west side of the park but still want the incredible scenery the park is known for.

-If youโ€™re early in the planning process and trying to figure out how Lake Cushman fits into the bigger picture, you can learn more about eloping in Olympic with my in-depth planning guide that breaks down permits, seasons, logistics, and my favorite locations as someone whose been photographing elopements here for 7 years.
+If youโ€™re early in the planning process and trying to figure out how Lake Cushman fits into the bigger picture, you can learn more about eloping in Olympic with my in-depth planning guide that breaks down permits, seasons, logistics, and my favorite locations as someone whose been photographing elopements in Olympic for 7 years.

 Lake Cushman